darkshapes/divisor/README.md

 > Hands-on procedural generation.

 > Divisor is a comprehensive framework for flexible, controllable media generation using state‑of‑the‑art diffusion models such as [Flux](https://github.com/black-forest-labs/flux2) and [MMaDA](https://github.com/Gen-Verse/MMaDA).
-It gives developers, researchers, and artists fine‑grained, programmatic control over the denoising process that underlies modern generative synthesis, enabling both experimental research and production‑grade workflows on consumer hardware.
+It gives developers, researchers, and artists fine‑grained, programmatic control over the denoising process that underlies modern generative synthesis, enabling both experimental research and production‑grade workflows approaching real-time speed on consumer hardware.

 #### Features: